A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-A vertex cover must contain at least four vertices of each variable cycle, at least four vertices per clause cycle, and at least one vertex for each clause with two literals.
+Suppose now that we are given a vertex cover $S$ of size $s$.
+A vertex cover must contain at least four vertices of each variable cycle, at least five vertices per clause cycle (as introduced for clauses with three literals), and at least one vertex for each clause segment (as introduced for clauses with two literals).
 It is also easy to check that from a wire of $2k+1$ edges, the vertex cover must contain at least $k$ inner vertices.
-Notice that for any vertex cover of size exactly five within a clause cycle, there is at least one vertex of index divisible by three outside the vertex cover.
-(This implies that at least one literal will be true.)
-Checking that this is a correct reduction is routine: for a construction with $\nu$ variables, $\gamma$ clauses of three literals, $\gamma'$ clauses of two literals, and $\kappa$ inner vertices on the literal paths, there is a vertex cover of size $4\nu + 5\gamma + \gamma' + \kappa/2$ if and only if the original formula is satisfiable.
+It follows that $S$ is a cover where all of these inequalities are tight: each variable cycle has to contain exactly $4$ vertices of $S$, each clause cycle contains exactly $5$ vertices of $S$, each clause segment contains $1$ vertex of $S$, and among the inner vertices of each wire of length $2k+1$, there are exactly $k$ vertices from $S$.